portdirect/portdirect.github.io/source/content/blog/fedora-silverblue-workstation/index.md

 draft: False
 ---

 Fedora Silverblue is pretty nice, but out of the box lacks some of the tools I tend to use.
 Though in many cases flatpak, or the Fedora Toolbox container, lets you deploy applications without effecting the underlying distrobution, a few things fall outside of their scope/capabilities.
-The following is how I get Chrome, VSCode, Cockpit, and also customise Gnome to my liking:
+The following is how I install Chrome, VSCode, Cockpit, and also customise Gnome to my liking:

 ### Add additional repos
 Adding new rpm repos to rpm-ostree is pretty simple for layering new packages: